menus12/ML-Learn-2024/README.md

   - *learning paths* - collection of courses grouped together
 - **user_materials** - instances of an assignment of a given material to a given user (e.g. when user opens a lecture, a user material assignment is created in the database), with timestamps when material was assigned (opened) and submitted (finished) as well as the completion scores if any.

-*Note: The material types considered are only lectures, labs and Tests as the estimated completion time of these other types is based on these calculations.*
+*Note: The material types considered are only lectures, labs and tests as the estimated completion time of other types is based on these calculations.*

 Therefore, the observation unit we are interested in is a user-material instance extended by metadata associated with a given material.